LarsTjernstrom/Website/README.md

 #### Surfaces

 Surfaces are the HTML documents that contain blending points.
-A single surface can contain one of more blending points.
+A single surface can contain one or more blending points.

 Every surface has a **Name** and a path to the **View URI** that defines the presentation of the blending points.
 This URL can be resolved to a static file or to a dynamic handler, to which a different app responds (try it with Content app!).